-- Locate the product in the left side pane.

-You can do this either by excelling the list to find its young. - You can do this either by scrolling the list to find its vendor, or by typing its name in the search box at the upper side of the pane. - 2.
+- 1. Locate the product in the left side pane. - You can do this either by scrolling the list to find its vendor, or by typing its name in the search box at the upper side of the pane. - 2.
 Click the vendor's name to expand the list and view its products. - 3.
 Select the product to view the available patches, or deselect it to hide its patches. - 4.
 Repeat the previous steps for the other products you are interested in.